Esteph27/Bridal-Union/README.md

 ## SCOPE

 In order to achieve the desired user’s needs and business goals, the following features have been considered.
-However, kindly note that the full scope has not been met due to time constraints, please visit ‘Features left to implement’ below to see the features which have not been included in this current version of Bridal Studios.
+However, kindly note that the full scope has not been met due to time constraints, please visit ‘Features left to implement’ below to see the features which have not been included in this current version of Bridal-Union.

 - Responsive navigation that will link to various pages throughout the site, collapse when viewed on specific screen sizes to allow for seam free navigation across all screen sizes.